10 Awesome Things To Do In Malibu, California: A Local’s Guide

 It’s also important to note that dogs are allowed only on one portion of the beach and are not permitted on the hiking trails.

-On weekends the winery features live music to enjoy as you sip your wine, but the location can also be much more crowded during these times.
+On weekends the winery features great live music to enjoy as you sip your wine, but the location can also be much more crowded during these times.

 Alternatively, arrive early and snag a table for free before the tasting room fills up!

-To get to Malibu Wines, you will have to park in their designated lot, at 32111 Mulholland Hwy, and take their free shuttle (which runs every 5 minutes) up the road to the tasting room.
+I recommend Malibu Wines, you will have to park in their designated lot, at 32111 Mulholland Hwy, and take their free shuttle (which runs every 5 minutes) up the road to the tasting room.

 Because of the remote-by-LA-standards location, arranging an Uber/Lyft dropoff/pickup can be pricey.
 You can expect to pay between $40 and $60 each way for an Uber from West LA to Malibu Wines.
 It’s best to come with a group to share expenses or come with a designated driver.